alphagov/puppet-skeleton/README.md

 [librarian-puppet](https://github.com/rodjek/librarian-puppet) is used to pull in external modules.
 Externalising modules makes them more re-usable.

-As sample `Puppetfile` and `Puppetfile.lock` is included which contains [puppetlabs-stdlib](https://github.com/puppetlabs/puppetlabs-stdlib).
+A sample `Puppetfile` and `Puppetfile.lock` is included which contains [puppetlabs-stdlib](https://github.com/puppetlabs/puppetlabs-stdlib).

 ### Tests